 The piece is a collection of two boar skulls with a human skull fixed to the board in the center—a 100-year-old cannibal battle trophy from the Philippines.
 The entire piece is charred black, and still smells of campfire.

 The warriors had slain the man whose skull is now in the center.
 As part of the ritual, they cooked him with the two boars.
 They believed that in order to channel the spirit of the killed warrior they needed to eat the flesh.
 The Skull Store also has shrunken heads, elongated heads, and even the hands of mummies.

 The pair got into the bone business after working in the exotic pet rescue.
 Lovatt says that they acquired some of the rarest animals on the planet and when the animals died, throwing out the carcasses seemed like such a waste.

 One day one of the world's rarest crocodiles showed up in a tub on Lovatt's front door.

 "It was on the edge of death and was too far gone to save.
 We wanted to do something to preserve it," he says.
 "There's a legacy they can continue to have if they're preserved."

 Ouimette was working as a contractor before teaming up with Lovatt.
 He was sick of getting hurt on the job and was looking for something new.

-When they became business partners, "we never would have guessed it in a billion years," said Lovatt.
+When they became business partners, "we never would have guessed it in a billion years," says Lovatt.

-"Dad was happy the gators I wrangle these days are dead," said Lovatt, with a chuckle.
+"Dad was happy the gators I wrangle these days are dead," says Lovatt, with a chuckle.

 "People bring their kids in here on weekends," says Lovatt, explaining that there is an education and preservation aspect to their business.